 Course Description: This hands-on course will cover a broad range of topics related to aerial-robotics.
 There will be a comparative analysis of the most common types of flying vehicles.
-A few of the most common navigation strategies such as visual servoing and dubins path will be covered as well.
+A few of the most common navigation strategies such as cascaded control and dubins path will be covered as well.
 Lastly, we will look at the latest work in both the scientific literature and industry.
 In particular, this course will cover multicopters, fixed-wings, flapping-wings, aerial swarms, perching, collision resilience, search & rescue, and flight testing.
-There will be two hands-on projects, the first will consist of searching a space for a safe landing point with a crazyflie quadcopter, and the second will be navigation of a narrow passage with a fixed-wing robot.
+There will be two hands-on projects, the first will be navigation of a narrow passage with a fixed-wing robot, and the second will consist of searching a space for a safe landing point with a crazyflie quadcopter.
 At the end of the class, the students will be able to critically evaluate aerial robotic systems, conceive new systems, and implement functional prototype vehicles.